SSD2015/219244/Schedule.md

 1. Unit Testing Intro.
    * Useful intro: http://users.ece.utexas.edu/~miryung/teaching/EE461L-Spring2012/labs/testing.html
    * JUnit Home: http://junit.org JUnit is included with Eclipse and Netbeans, but it doesn't have Javadoc or other docs.
 Download JUnit if you want the Javadoc.
-2. Unit Testing Exercise.
+2. Unit Test Exercise.
+See week8/StackTesting.md for details.
 3. GRASP practice.
-4. Free time to work on project.
+4. Free time to work on projects.

 ### Week 7 Lab
 1. Each team will demo their application.